ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

 ### Saving variables with XIOS

-- To use the UGRID format, geographical coordinates are required (Longitude/Latitude); They are computed using gerenic functionnalities in [ProjUtils](../../Utils/Documentation/ProjUtils.md).
+- To use the UGRID format, geographical coordinates are required (Longitude/Latitude); They are computed using generic functionalities in [ProjUtils](../../Utils/Documentation/ProjUtils.md).
 The projection description should be provided in the *Simulation* section (only south and north polar stereographic projections are supported by default at the moment).
 The projected coordinates can be saved by requesting to save the elmer coordinates.

 - Elmer variables that have to be transferred to XIOS are defined with the Solver keywords *Scalar Field i* for nodal and elemental variables and *Global Variable i* for global variables.
 The *id* in the XIOS configuration file should be the elmer variable name :warning: **in lower case**.